tobiasbriones/blog/ds/ddo-and-power-bi-overview/index.md

 According to the *Five facts: How customer analytics boosts corporate performance | McKinsey* [7] survey, states that data-driven organizations are 23 times more likely to acquire customers, 6.5 times as likely to retain customers, and 18.8 times as likely to be profitable.
+That is, **organizations leveraging analytics are significantly more competitive than those that don't**.

 ![mckinsey-exhibit-1](images/mckinsey-exhibit-1.svgz)